tlquick/Basic-Data-Analysis/README.md

 # Basic-Data-Analysis
-Shape, clean and visualise a csv file - created 2021 -part of an assessment for beginner programming subject in 2022 -originally created in PyCharm - just .py saved here
+Shape, clean and visualise a csv file - created 2021
+- part of an assessment for beginner programming subject in 2022
+- originally created in PyCharm - just .py saved here
 ![Charts](/Figure.png?raw=true "Python Visualisation")
 <br>
 Create a Pycharm project, install numPy, Pandas and matplotlib libraries. <br>